mitchtabian/Poker-Stats/README.md

 1. Setup Jira for further feature work
 1. Prevent analytics from considering tournaments you did not join
 	- everything in tournament_analytics.html
-1. Performance improvements?
-	1. tournament view renders pretty slow in production.
-		- Why is it not slow on my computer?
 1. Send an email when invited to tournament
 1. Add timestamp input for backfilling tournaments (this can override the started_at and completed_at dates?)
 1. Add a notes field to the tournament.